ka215/mhr-skill-simulator/README.md

 <https://ka2.org/mhr/v0.1.6/>

+*Notes:*
-Note: the content of the master data in the demo version is subject to change at any time.
+- *The content of the master data in the demo version is subject to change at any time.*
-Note: the data exported by the demo version may not be able to be continued in future applications.
+- *The data exported by the demo version may not be able to be continued in future applications.*

 ## Contributions